 Sandra Alba, MSc, PhD, is an epidemiologist at KIT Royal Tropical Institute with a background in medical statistics.
-She has 12 years’ experience in the application of statistical and epidemiological methods to evaluate public health programmes primarily in developing countries.
+She has 15 years’ experience in the application of statistical and epidemiological methods to evaluate public health programmes primarily low- and middle-income countries.

 She obtained an MSc in Medical Statistics at the London School of Hygiene and Tropical Medicine in 2006, and soon after joined the Swiss Tropical and Public Health Institute to work on the monitoring and evaluation of a programme aimed at improving and understanding access to malaria treatment in rural Tanzania.
 After completing her PhD in 2010, she spent two years working as a clinical trial statistician in Switzerland.
 At the end of 2012 she joined the KIT as an epidemiologist.
 She has ample experience in study design, developing data collection tools, co-ordinating fieldwork and data management, perform data analyses, report on study results and formulate public policy recommendations.